|Nutrition Facts (per serving)|

 - 1/4 teaspoon vanilla extract

-- In a large mixing bowl, whisk together the flour, baking powder, soda, salt, and sugar until well blended.
-Stir in the nuts and chopped cranberries.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and sugar until well blended.
+Stir in the pecans and chopped cranberries.
 With a wooden spoon, mix until ingredients are blended.

 - Because baking powder and baking soda begin to produce gas as soon as they are moistened, mix them with the flour and other dry ingredients before you combine them with the wet ingredients.
 And have the oven preheated and pan ready before you combine the dry with the wet.